Skip to main content

 atlas run --config .atlas/generated_config.yaml --task "Summarize the latest AI news"

-The CLI writes .atlas/discover.json, optional factory scaffolds, and metadata snapshots while automatically loading .env and extending PYTHONPATH.
+The CLI writes .atlas/discover.json, optional factory scaffolds, and metadata snapshots while automatically loading .env and extending PYTHONPATH. atlas env init now handles storage setup automatically—no need to run atlas init separately.
 Re-run atlas env init --scaffold-config-full whenever you want a fresh runtime configuration derived from discovery output.

 export HF_TOKEN="your-huggingface-token"